-The Free State Province is one of nine provinces in South Africa and is centrally located in terms of the geographic distribution of South Africa.
-The Free State represents 10.6% of the total land area of South Africa (Census 2001).
+The Free State Province is one of nine provinces in South Africa and is centrally located in terms

 The province covers an area of 129 464 km2, and had a population of 2.7 million in 2001.
 The Free State Province is divided into 5 district municipalities (districts).
 These are again subdivided into three to five local municipalities each, for a total of 20 local municipalities.